near/node-docs/docs/validator/compile-and-run-a-node.md

 ### 4. Get data backup {#get-data-backup}

 The node is ready to be started.
-When started as is it will establish connection to the network and start downloading latest state.
+When started as-is, it will establish connection to the network and start downloading latest state.
 This may take a while so an alternative is to download [Node Data Snapshots](/intro/node-data-snapshots) which will speed up the syncing.
 The short of it is to install AWS